MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/view-licensed-and-unlicensed-users-with-office-365-powershell.md

 Get-MsolUser -All
 ```

+>[!Note]
+>PowerShell Core does not support the Microsoft Azure Active Directory Module for Windows PowerShell module and cmdlets with **Msol** in their name.
+To continue using these cmdlets, you must run them from Windows PowerShell.
+>

 To view the list of all unlicensed user accounts in your organization, run the following command:

 ```powershell